-The Lifelong Kindergarten Group developed Scratch at MIT.
-It is a free educational project that uses block programming as an entry-point for young learners to learn to code.
+Developed at MIT by The Lifelong Kindergarten Group, Scratch is a free educational project that uses block programming as an entry-point for young learners to learn to code.

-In Scratch, creatures called “sprites” take students through different stories and scripts, while students use code to control the sprites’ movements and actions.
-Without having to type text-based coding (typing coding is complicated for young learners).
+In Scratch, creatures called “sprites” take students through different stories and scripts, while students use codes to control the sprites’ movements and actions without having to type text-based coding, which is typically complicated for young learners.

 It might sound crazy, but with Scratch, your daughter can become a game designer in as little as a day.
-She can create basic games within minutes.
 With some practice, its block-coding language can be used to create games, develop animation, and build interactive stories.

 See (a few) different helpful tips below:

-Similar to Scratch, Blockly is another block language learning tool.
-Although Google developed Blocky, it doesn’t have nearly as many tutorials or users as Scratch does.
-For this reason, Blocky has taken some hits but it is growing quickly.
+Blockly, developed by Google, is another block language learning tool somewhat similar to Scratch.
+One difference is that it doesn’t have nearly as many tutorials or users as Scratch does.
+For this reason, Blocky has taken some hits; however, it is growing quickly, due

 See (a few) different uses and tips below: